jonslack22/Portfolio-3---Tic-Tac-Toe/README.md

 2. As a returning player, I want to play against a challenging computer opponent.

 ### Development-Planes
 I wanted to create a command-line application that allows the user to play Tic-Tac-Toe against a challenging computer opponent.
 For users completely new to the game, it is a tough ask for them to successfully win.
-However, the computer does not make perfect moves (unlike the OXO game noted above), so victory is possible.
+However, the computer will not always make perfect moves (unlike the OXO game noted above), so victory is possible.
 By eventually achieving victory in this way, a new user will have built a knowledge base of a sequence of moves that maximise their odds of winning.

 #### Strategy
 When building a website or application, a developer must consider user needs as well as product objectives.
 The game focuses on the following target audience, divided into three main categories: